- Lifetime Network

 All MBA and EMBA alumni are eligible to audit New York–based elective courses offered during the academic year, provided there are seats available in the class and permission is obtained from Alumni Relations.

-For more information about the courses available for auditing, please visit the School’s Course Selection page or call the Office of Alumni Relations at 212-851-8815.
+For more information about the courses available for auditing, please visit the School’s Course Selection page, and contact Emily Hudson at email@example.com to learn more about the auditing process.

 Your lifetime e-mail is a permanent forwarding account that redirects e-mail to your personal or business mailbox and enables you to keep in touch with other alumni as you move and change jobs.
 A non-Columbia e-mail address is necessary in order to receive and respond to your forwarded e-mail.